First Battle of Porto: Soult's invasion of Portugal

 After the Battle of Corunna, Napoleon ordered Marshal Nicolas Soult to invade Portugal from the north.
 He was to seize Porto by 1 February and Lisbon by 10 February.
 Napoleon failed to take into account both the wretched condition and the roads or the fact that a full-scale guerrilla war had broken out in Northern Portugal and Spain.

 Soult's II Corps had four infantry divisions, commanded by Generals of Division Pierre Hugues Victoire Merle, Julien Augustin Joseph Mermet, Étienne Heudelet de Bierre, and Henri François Delaborde.
 Merle had four battalions each of the 2nd Light, 4th Light and 15th Line Infantry Regiments and three battalions of the 36th Line.
 Mermet's division included four battalions each of the 31st Light, 47th Line, and 122nd Line, and one battalion each of the 3rd, 4th and 5th Swiss Regiments.
 Heudelet led two battalions each of the 22nd Line and 66th Line, one battalion each of the 15th Light, 32nd Light, 82nd Line, Légion du Midi, Paris Guard, and Hanoverian Legion.
 Delaborde's command comprised three battalions each of the 17th Light, 70th Line, and 86th Line.
 General of Division Jean Baptiste Marie Franceschi-Delonne led Soult's corps cavalry, the 1st Hussar, 8th Dragoon, 22nd Chasseur à Cheval, and Hanoverian Chasseur Regiments.
 Attached were General of Division Armand Lebrun de La Houssaye's 3rd Dragoon Division and General of Division Jean Thomas Guillaume Lorge's 4th Dragoon Division.
 The 3rd Dragoon Division was made up of the 17th, 18th, 19th and 27th Dragoon Regiments.
 The 4th Dragoon Division consisted of the 13th, 15th, 22nd and 25th Dragoon Regiments.
 In all, Soult had 23,500 men, including 3,100 cavalry.

 Soult's first attempt to invade Portugal was stopped by the local militia on 16 February.

 The French then moved northeast to Ourense in Spain, seized an unguarded bridge and marched south.
-On the way, Franceschi's cavalry overran Major General Nicolas Mahy's Spanish brigade at La Trepa on March 6, inflicting 700 casualties.
+On the way, Franceschi's cavalry overran Major General Nicolás Mahy's Spanish brigade at La Trepa on 6 March, inflicting 700 casualties.
 The French crossed into Portugal and occupied Chaves on 9 March.

 From Chaves, Soult moved west to Póvoa de Lanhoso where he was confronted by Baron Eben's 25,000-man army composed mostly of Portuguese militia armed with muskets, pikes, and agricultural implements.
 After waiting several days for all his troops to arrive, Soult went over to the attack.
 On 20 March 1809, at the Battle of Braga the French veterans butchered their adversaries.
 The outmatched Portuguese lost 4,000 killed and 400 captured.
 The French, who lost 40 killed and 160 wounded, also seized 17 Portuguese cannons.